 The museum presents Jackson Pollock’s first solo museum exhibition.
 Pollock’s early masterpiece Guardians of the Secret (1943) is added to the collection.

-The Women’s Board establishes the Rental Gallery (now known as the Artists Gallery).
+The Women’s Board establishes the Rental Gallery (later known as the Artists Gallery).
 The first program of its kind in the country, it expands the collecting base in the Bay Area and creates a vibrant sales venue for local artists.

 The San Francisco Museum of Art initiates a biweekly television program entitled Art in Your Life (later renamed Discovery).
 Embracing the new medium, Morley asserts, “We mean to try to make television serve for art and artists, for that seems the business of our kind of museum.”
 The series of half-hour shows runs for three years.